Updated: Nov 18

 The kleshas point to the measures we can take to restore balance and happiness: Self-awareness.
 Gathering all the information needed to assess a situation.
 Stepping back from our own ego.
 Looking at the bigger picture.
 Letting go of unnecessary attachments and unrealistic expectations.
 Asking others (family, friends, a health professional) for help and advice.
 Staying engaged and in contact with other people.
 And looking after ourselves.

-Staying active by attending yoga classes or practicing yoga at home can play a powerful part in this process.
+Staying active by attending yoga classes or practicing yoga at home (for example with myYoutube videos) can play a powerful part in this process.

-“Serenity of mind is achieved when one shows friendship towards those who are happy, compassion for those who suffer, delight towards those who are right, and indifference towards the wicked” (Yoga Sutra)
+“Serenity of mind is achieved when one shows friendship towards those who are happy, compassion for those who suffer, delight towards those who are right, and indifference towards the wicked” (Yoga Sutras of Patanjali)